Deep within both is an effect that's turning out to be key across almost all mental health.

 Keep in mind that neurogenesis is an ongoing process that should occur every second of your life!

-This is about playing catch up to the various insults of our past and current life.
+This is about playing catch up to the various and ongoing insults of our past and current life.

 One note..some addictive drugs actually decrease neurogenesis which is why it can be so hard to "un-learn" them.
 See CBD and addiction.